TinyStepper

 Why it helps

 Blowing is one of the most valuable oral motor exercises for young children.
 It strengthens the orbicularis oris muscle around the mouth and develops breath control, both of which are foundational for clear speech production.
 Speech and language therapists frequently recommend blowing activities for children developing their articulation skills.
 Beyond speech, the focus required to blow gently enough to watch individual seeds detach builds sustained attention and self-regulation.
+Speech and Language UK recommends this kind of back-and-forth interaction as one of the simplest and most effective ways to grow a toddler’s vocabulary.

 Variations